open-contracting/infrastructure/docs/guidance/implementation.md

 In this model, rather than implementing a separate infrastructure transparency portal, an existing procurement system is extended to collect project data.
 Procuring entities enter project data and contracting data directly into the procurement system and associate contracts with projects.
 The system publishes project data and summary contracting data in OC4IDS format and detailed contracting data in OCDS format.
 The OC4IDS data meets the needs of users with an interest in infrastructure projects and the OCDS data meets the needs of users with an interest in all types of contracting process.

-Uganda’s Public Procurement and Disposal of Public Assets Authority uses this model in its [Government Procurement Portal](https://gpp.ppda.go.ug/).
+Uganda's Public Procurement and Disposal of Public Assets Authority uses this model in its [Government Procurement Portal](https://gpp.ppda.go.ug/).

 The main benefit of this model is that it does not require the development of a separate infrastructure transparency portal.
 The downside of this model is that it might involve significant changes to legacy procurement systems.